-No. 1.-Images of a candle: a, on the cornea; b, on the front of the lens; c, on the back of the lens.
+No. 1-Images of a candle: a, on the cornea; b, on the front of the lens; c, on the back of the lens.

-No. 2.-Images of lights shining through rectangular openings in a screen while the eye is at rest (R) and during accommodation (A): a, on the cornea; b, on the front of the lens; c, on the back of the lens (After Helmholtz).
+No. 2.-Images of lights shining through rectangular openings in a screen while the eye is at rest (R) and during accommodation (A): a, on the cornea; b, on the front of the lens; c, on the back of the lens (after Helmholtz).

-Note that in No. 2, A, the images are smaller and have approached each other, a change which, if it actually took place, would indicate an increase of curvature in the front of the lens during accommodation.
+Note that in No. 2, A, the central images are smaller and have approached each other, a change which, if actually took place, would indicate an increase of curvature in the front of the lens during accommodation.

-tive proofs."2 At the time, however, they attracted little 'attention.
+stood, should be taken as positive proofs."2 At the time, however, they attracted little attention.